 It offers a mixture of high and low rentals so you can also get a place that you can share with other students in order to split the rent accordingly.

 Brimming with bars, parks, coffee shops, and restaurants, Fenway is quite a happening, lively neighborhood in the city.
-It has been touted as one of the best places to live in Boston, where many students from Northeastern University and Berklee University live in rentals and apartments.
+It has been touted as one of the best places to live in Boston, where many students from Northeastern University and Berklee University rent apartments.

 Fenway offers a variety of student apartments and private condos for university and college students with varying rents and prices.

-The best part about this neighborhood is that it is truly one of the most student-friendly college communities and is the closest one to Northeastern University.
+The best part about this neighborhood is that it is truly student-friendly and is the closest to Northeastern University.
 This is a great advantage for all those students who do end up studying at NU.

 This is a great neighborhood for young people, especially students going to colleges and universities as well as professionals.
-It’s quite a buzzing neighborhood with a whole lot of restaurants, shopping malls, cafes, and coffee shops, to name a few.
+It’s a buzzing neighborhood with a variety of restaurants, shopping malls, cafes, and coffee shops, to name a few.

-The famous Boston University is located in this area with excellent on-campus housing opportunities for all undergraduate students for four years.
+The famous Boston University is located in this area with excellent on-campus housing opportunities for all undergraduate students.
 This makes living very easy without having to go through the hassle of off-campus apartments and rentals.

 But if you’d rather live outside the university residence, there are plenty of living options in the Fenway-Kenmore neighborhood.